cjoakim/azure-cosmosdb/presentations/8_01_operational_best_practices.md

 ### Throughput

 - **Database-level Shared Throughput, and Autoscale**, is appropriate for most customers
-  - Specify a Maximum Request Units (RU) at the database level
+  - You specify a Maximum Request Units (RU) at the database level
   - CosmosDB will autoscale **between 10% of that max to 100% of the max** you specify
   - **Up to 25 containers in the database** share this throughput